 In this article at CIO UK, Thomas Macaulay explains that digital transformation needs a 360-degree shift in the approach, skills, and mindset of the conventional CIOs.
 They need to learn diverse ways to keep the board and staff well-versed with digital tools.

-Given the erratic priorities and constraints, some CIOs find it challenging to embrace digital technology than others.
+Given the erratic priorities and constraints, some CIOs find it challenging to embrace digital transformation than others.
 It is up to you as a CIO to proactively act to make your team digitally advanced, rather than passively waiting to react.
 Learn from these business leaders how they communicate their digital strategy to upgrade IT literacy in the organization:

 - Show & Prove Approach: Southampton FC IT Director Matthew Reynolds explains his digital plans with ‘show and prove’ approach to align the work of IT with the overall business objectives.
 To implement this approach, do small pieces of work that the board recognizes and can see benefits in.
 Build the board’s trust to get investments.

 - Schedule Review Meetings: Centrica CIO Mike Young keeps the leadership team well-informed about his digital strategy through a combination of scheduled review meetings and spontaneous discussions.
 He takes the digital strategy to the board in every six months to review progress while at the executive level, the CEO and his executive team discuss it often.

 - Storytelling: Lowell Group Chief Data Officer (CDO) Caroline Carruthers shares her strategy through a storytelling technique that helped her business understand the GDPR requirements.
 To convey a message in a way that the organization understands, the CDO has to possess the right storytelling skill.
 Each step of storytelling takes you one step closer to where you wish to be.